Reading, Pennsylvania Therapists

 Family Structure in Reading, Pennsylvania

 A close group of family and friends can buffer the impacts of stress and promote positive well-being.
 However, the opposite is true as well.
-Overall, Reading has a relatively young population with the median age of 29 years compared to the age of 40.6 years in Pennsylvania and the national average of 37.7 years.
-Considering age, it makes sense that only 35 percent are married compared to both the state and the nation (56 and 55 percent respectively).
+Overall, Reading has a relatively young population with a median age of 29 years compared to the age of 40.6 years in Pennsylvania and the national average of 37.7 years.
+Considering age, it makes sense that only 35% are married compared to both the state and the nation (56 and 55% respectively).

-The concerning statistic is the 13 percent divorce rate in Reading, which is shocking considering the state of Pennsylvania has one of the lowest rates in the nation at 6.59 percent.
-In Reading, an additional 5.1 percent are separated and 4.3 percent are widowed.
-Death of a spouse, divorce and marital separation are the top three most stressful life events for adults according to the Holmes-Rahe Stress Inventory.
+The concerning statistic is the 13% divorce rate in Reading, which is shocking considering the state of Pennsylvania has one of the lowest rates in the nation at 6.59%.
+In Reading, an additional 5.1% are separated and 4.3% are widowed.
+Death of a spouse, divorce, and marital separation are the top three most stressful life events for adults according to the Holmes-Rahe Stress Inventory.
 The more stressful events that occur, the likelier a person is to have failing health.
-Marriage counseling and therapeutic intervention for grief and loss are crucial to maintain both physical and mental well-being.
+Marriage counseling and therapeutic intervention for grief and loss are crucial to maintaining both physical and mental well-being.

 Economic Factors in Reading

 The people of Reading benefit from a low cost of living.
-With the national index set at 100, residents enjoy an index of 86, which is 14 percent lower than the nation and 13 percent lower than the average in Pennsylvania.
+With the national index set at 100, residents enjoy an index of 86, which is 14% lower than the nation and 13% lower than the average in Pennsylvania.
 The biggest impact related to prices is the housing market.
-The median house cost in Reading is $68,400, 63 percent cheaper than the average US home expense of $184,700.
+The median house cost in Reading is $68,400, 63% cheaper than the average US home expense of $184,700.

 However, there is an economic downside.
-Reading has a higher than average unemployment rate of 11.6 percent compared to the national average of 4.7 percent.
+Reading has a higher-than-average unemployment rate of 11.6% compared to the national average of 4.7%.
 The median household income of $27,247 is also significantly lower than Pennsylvania ($52,895) and the nation ($55,322).
-Consequently, 39 percent of the population live at the poverty level, which is 160 percent higher than the US average of 15.1 percent.
-Struggles with basic needs such as food, clothing and shelter can cause a significant amount of anxiety and stress.
+Consequently, 39% of the population lives at the poverty level, which is 160% higher than the US average of 15.1%.
+Struggles with basic needs such as food, clothing, and shelter can cause a significant amount of anxiety and stress.

 Reading Crime Statistics

-The overall crime rate in Reading is 14 percent higher than the national average and 59 percent higher than the state.
+The overall crime rate in Reading is 14% higher than the national average and 59% higher than the state.
 The most concerning aspect is the level of violent crime, which includes murder, rape, robbery and assault.
 In Reading there are 713 violent crimes per 100,000 people, significantly higher than both the state (313) and the nation (383).
 Victims of violent crimes often suffer emotional distress that responds to therapeutic care.

 Challenges of Finding a Therapist in Reading, Pennsylvania